-Ironton Telephone Celebrates over 105 Years in the Lehigh Valley – From the first telephone pole and open wire to the latest broadband technology, Ironton Telephone’s focus has remained the same: affordable, dependable service for its customers, a stable work environment for its employees and on-going support for the community.
-It has been a recipe for success especially when you consider the fact that Ironton Telephone has been through the Great Depression, two world wars, and over ten recessions and has remained intact and in the George family.
-To put their longevity in perspective, consider the fact that Ironton Telephone predates traffic signals, penicillin, stainless steel, talking motion pictures, and television.
+Ironton Internet & Telephone celebrates over 115 Years in the Lehigh Valley – from the first telephone pole and open wire to the latest broadband and fiber technology, Ironton Internet & Telephone’s focus has remained the same: affordable, dependable service for its customers, a stable work environment for its employees and on-going support for the community.
+It has been a recipe for success especially when you consider the fact that the company has been through the Great Depression, two world wars, and over ten recessions and has remained intact and in the George family.
+To put their longevity in perspective, consider the fact that Ironton Internet & Telephone predates traffic signals, penicillin, stainless steel, talking motion pictures, and television.
 Not only have they survived; they remain on the cutting edge, offering the latest technologies and services to their customers.

 William “Butch” George was a man ahead of his time.
 Having heard rumors about a pending rate hike on his telephone bill, George invested in a small, fledgling telephone company as a way to save money on the phone calls from his butcher shop to the markets he supplied.

-In addition to being an area leader in Telecommunications by serving their customers with dependable In addition to being an area leader in Telecommunications by serving their customers with dependable phone and DSL service, as well as telephone communication systems, Ironton Telephone continues to be an active community supporter.
+In addition to being an area leader in Telecommunications by serving their customers with dependable phone and internet services, as well as telephone communication systems, Ironton Internet & Telephone continues to be an active community supporter.
 Ironton supports many scholastic and community events, the local arts, as well as numerous local and national charities.
 “We believe strongly in supporting the communities that we serve and reside in.”

-In 1954, ITC was incorporated and received its Certificate of Public Convenience by current President and CEO William D. George II.
+In 1954, Ironton Internet and Telephone (known at the time as Ironton Telephone Company) was incorporated and received its Certificate of Public Convenience by current President and CEO William D. George II.
 In Lehigh Valley, ITC was the first to have tone dialing (touch-tone) and an analog electric switching system (TRW Vidar).
 ITC went digital by replacing its TRW Vidar switch with the current digital Nortel DMS-100/200 switch in 1995.
 Later, ITC added the Nortel (Genband) CS2K Softswitch platform for enhanced VOIP telecommunications services.

 ITC partnered with Service Electric Cable TV (the cable TV pioneer in the US) to form Ironton Telephone, a Competitive Local Access Provider, after the Telecommunications Act of 1996.

-Today, ITC continues to be on the forefront of technology by deploying state-of-the-art emerging Today, ITC continues to be at the forefront of technology by deploying state-of-the-art emerging technologies like Voice over IP (VoIP) into its core network.
+Today, Ironton Internet & Telephone continues to be at the forefront of technology by deploying state-of-the-art emerging technologies like Voice over IP (VoIP) into its core network.
 ITC serves its expanding customers using their Nortel DMS-100/200 switch, 3 full-sized Nortel SONET remote switches, 6 Hybrid Fiber Coax head-end systems, 54 Nortel Access Nodes, 74 Digital Fiber Nodes, and thousands of miles of fiber throughout the Greater Lehigh Valley, Eastern Pennsylvania, and Northwestern New Jersey.
 In March of 2012, ITC deployed the robust PortaSwitch as a second softswitch platform to deliver additional C5 hosted IP PBX / IP Centrex functionality and the ultimate feature set for prepaid calling cards and VoIP wholesale carrier services.
 The entire PortaSwitch core is built around a comprehensive converged billing software platform utilizing Oracle Enterprise Oracle Real Application Clusters (RAC) and media application servers.
 With this combined legacy TDM and enhanced VoIP soft-switching platforms, ITC can offer businesses of all sizes and industry partners the most dependable and cost-effective communication services on the planet.

 - T1, DS-3, OC-3, OC-12, Ethernet networking services